Perfectionism and the Core Belief of “Not Good Enough”

 EMDR Therapy

 My favorite go-to is EMDR Therapy.
 This approach to therapy considers whatever started that limiting belief to be a trauma of sorts.
 By understanding how perfectionism shows up in your life, we can identify those early memories and reprocess them using EMDR therapy.
-It always amazes me how healing a memory at the brain level like this can cause the brain to generalize learning to other memories.
+This form of therapy tends to shrink that “I am not good enough” viewpoint down to a more accurate size.
+Truth is, none of us are good at everything.
+There may be lots of things that we are “not good enough” at.
+But, we can learn to see that we have value even when we are not perfect.

 I’d like to note that EMDR Therapy does not allow you to believe something that is untrue.
 It is not about just making up whatever story you’d rather believe and sticking with it.
 It helps you process the memory in a way that you see it in a different perspective, and the untrue belief you have been hanging onto is finally exposed as untrue so you can see what IS true.